Published on November 7th, 2017 | by Andrea Bertoli0

 Green Standards, a sustainability firm, has been doing research on how we can change the way corporations dispose of their excess office furniture, equipment, and supplies.

 Green Standards developed a program that offers office waste diversion solutions for companies and corporations looking to responsibly decommission their offices and large corporate campuses.
 They work with a network of 10,000 nonprofit partners to repurpose the office furniture and give it new life in a new office, keeping it out of landfills and reducing the need for new products to be created.
+Read more about how Green Standards is working with companies in US and Canada for sustainable office decommissioning here in our newest article.

 To date, they have diverted more than 35,000 tons of commercial furniture and equipment from the landfill while facilitating more than $20 million of in-kind donations to 2,800+ nonprofits across the US and Canada, with a 98.6% landfill diversion across more than 1,000 projects since 2010.
 Their average donation to nonprofits is about $7,000 (fair market value).